 30 Nov Coaching Supervision Certification Program

-The global virtual program takes place on Thursdays at 7.00 AM PST (US), 4.00 PM CET.
+The global virtual program takes place on Tuesdays at 7.00 PM EST (US).
 The program lasts 36 weeks and alternates webinars, triad practice, coaching supervision demonstrations, and individual work with a supervisor.

 Global Coaching Supervision Certification